databendlabs/databend/website/databend/docs/dev/contributing/how-to-write-scalar-functions.md

 ```

 ### Nullable check
-Nullable is anoying, but we can accept `DataType::Null` argument in most cases.
+Nullable is annoying, but we can accept `DataType::Null` argument in most cases.

 ### Implicit cast
 Databend can accept implicit cast, eg: `pow('3', 2)`, `sign('1232')` we can cast the argument to specific column using `cast_with_type`.